denolteholding/hugo-mod-bootstrap-scss-js-v5/README.md

 ### JS Bundles

-The Bootstrap SCSS will be mounted in `assets/scss/bootstrap`.
+The Bootstrap JS bundles will be mounted in `assets/js/bootstrap`.
 Within Hugo pages you can import it as follows to deliver one combined JS file for your site.
 ```html
 {{ $bootstrap := resources.Get "js/bootstrap/bootstrap.bundle.js" }}